microsoft/vscode-wiki/Issue-Tracking.md

   - Verify the issue
   - If the issue still shows, add the `verification-found`-label and remove the `verified`-label
   - Go back to #3
+4. If you cannot verify the issue due to missing or hard-to-understand repro steps, add a `verification-steps-needed` label.

 ## Duplicates